rahulkumarsingh73690/acss-site/app/docs/guides/class-names.md

 # Atomic classes

-Atomic.css classes ultimately increase the speed of development as they follow a consistent and easy to remember syntax.
+Atomic CSS classes ultimately increase the speed of development as they follow a consistent and easy to remember syntax.
 The inspiration comes from [Emmet](http://emmet.io/), a plugin for many popular text editors which greatly improves HTML & CSS workflow.

 It might take you a short time to get familiar with these class names but as soon as you start using them you'll be at full speed in no time.